shishir36/Influence-of-Deforestation-on-Microclimate/README.md

 Each moment is something new.
 Settle down and enjoy the nature.
 It will definitely take you somewhere.
 In a world where you can take any side, take nature's.

-All the exercises and data provided here are taken from Dr. Katija Trachte's https://www.b-tu.de/fg-meteorologie/team/prof-dr-katja-trachte teaching materials.
-These are my course assignments I delivered.
-Use of these for learning and teaching are highly appriciated.

 Shahadat Hossain Shishir